Jervx/Loft16OnlineOrdering/docs/user/index.md

 # Welcome To Loft 16 User Guide

+## Introduction
-Learn more about how to perform actions using Loft16 Online Ordering System
+Learn more about how to use Loft16 Online Ordering System for your shopping & transactions.

-## How to register an account
+## Register an account
 To register/signup a new account, you can register/sign up via your **google account** or via **manual signup**:

 ### Via Google